Lee-Taeho/BattleShip/README.md

 > Designed the project using:
 * Used Object Oriented approach, added entities such as Player, Board, Fleet of Ships, Score.
 * Implemented Model-View-ViewModel design pattern to separate parts between the View, the Model and the Logic.
+* Applied MVC patterns and multiple Object-Oriented design methods such as Pipeline, Adapter.

 > Data Structures:
 * The Board is a two-dimensional array which elements can be accessed by their x and y coordinates.